The E4 Award27 April 2022

-The E4 Award will be given to an early career research scientist (criteria below) who displays exceptional promise in research on spatial and/or temporal patterns, particularly studies of population and community ecology, macroecology, biogeography, ecological genetics, historical ecology, evolution, macroevolution, and conservation.
-If the award is given for a paper with multiple authors (no more than five, and the lead and corresponding authors must be early career) all authors will receive a certificate, and those meeting the early career research criteria at the time of publication will share the monetary price.
+We are happy to announce an open competition for The Ecography Award for Excellence in Ecology and Evolution (The E4 Award).
+The E4 Award will be given to an early career research scientist (criteria below) who submits an exceptional Review manuscript that is accepted for publication.
+The review should focus on spatial and/or temporal patterns, particularly studies of population and community ecology, macroecology, biogeography, ecological genetics, historical ecology, evolution, macroevolution, and conservation.
+If the award is given for a paper with multiple authors (no more than five, and the lead and corresponding authors must be early career) those meeting the early career research criteria at the time of publication will share the monetary prize.

 Learn more about The E4 Award at Ecography.org or follow us on twitter @EcographyJourna or find us on Facebook.